TECA EDUCATIONAL PROGRAM

 TECA implements a rigorous standards-based educational program design, that promotes a positive learning environment in which all students can succeed.
 Teachers work in grade-level collaborative teams to create an interconnected instructional model that builds on each previous grade’s foundations.
 TECA’s curriculum and instruction is aligned to the Common Core Standards in English Language Arts and Mathematics.
 Teachers develop Science and Social Studies curriculum aligned with Common Core State Standards and the Next Generation Science Standards.
 Our curriculum model is designed to support students to become self-motivated, competent, life-long learners.
 Our curriculum provides students with opportunities for exploration, expression, and insightful understanding.
 TECA’s teachers integrate technology within the curriculum, including student research, presentation, and technical skills such as coding.
 TECA also implements California Visual and Performing Arts standards - including dance, drama, music, and visual arts, into its educational programming.
 All instruction at TECA is based on a comprehensive and ongoing multi-level diagnostic assessment strategy that determines student strengths and weaknesses and designs instruction to specifically target needs of individual students.
 Teachers use formative benchmark assessments to guide instructional strategies, and review assessment data, and look forward to continued state guidance in interpreting results of the California Assessment of Student Performance and Progress (CAASPP) System.

 In 2010, with the overwhelming request of parents and community and the unconditional support of teachers TECA launched a Dual Language Program (DLP).
 This program has proven to be extremely successful in terms of academic outcomes for students and requests for placement of their children into the program by parents.
-The DLP extends to 3rd grade and is continuing as advanced Spanish language and content area learning in Spanish to the fourth grade for 2015 – 16.
+The DLP extends to 5th grade.
 We expect to continue the dual Spanish- English content area learning progressively moving up the grades with an additional grade each year up to 8th grade.
-In TECA’s DLP students receive 50% of their instruction in Spanish and 50% in English for their Kindergarten through third grade years.
+In TECA’s DLP students receive 50% of their instruction in Spanish and 50% in English for their Kindergarten through fifth grade years.
 As they move into the upper elementary and middle school grades the instruction is in English, with Spanish being supported through Spanish-language based workshops, projects, and content and thematic instruction in a Common Core standards-based curriculum.

 As a TK-8 school, we see our role as essential in preparing all students for success in high school, and helping families to navigate the high school application process.
 Our students are predominantly from three city neighborhoods: Inner Mission/Bernal Heights (37%), the Excelsior/Ingleside District (18%), and the Bayview Hunter’s Point (12%) and a majority of students are from low-income families.
 Despite these odds, 80% of our students go on to attend the highest rated public high schools (API statewide rankings of 6 or more), and including School Of The Arts (SOTA) and Lowell, and top private and parochial schools.
 Our preparation for success is reflected in our strong API scores, with a three-year average API of 794.
 Our 2013 Academic Performance Index (API) score is higher than the average score of all Title I SFUSD elementary and middle schools, and higher than the majority of SFUSD Title I public schools, and higher than the two K-8 schools which serve a similar population, and of 70% of the public schools in the neighborhoods in which most of our students reside.